dereneaton/pyrad/README.rst

 Python requirements
 ^^^^^^^^^^^^^^^^^^^
-These will be automatically installed alongside `pyrad`.
+These will be automatically installed alongside `pyrad` when using `pip`.

  * numpy
  * scipy